 Figure 1 provides a graphic representation of the CO fatality trends related to: (1) all consumer products; (2) engine-driven tools; and (3) non-engine-driven tool products.
-A regression analysis of the estimated number of all non-fire, consumer product-related CO poisoning deaths from 2006 to 2016 indicates that there is no evidence of a statistically significant trend (p-value = 0.4708).
-However, notably, the most recent year (2016) marks the fourth straight year where estimated CO deaths increased from the previous year from the recent low of 2012.
-In addition, the estimated 2016 CO deaths (179) is the highest value since 2008.
+A regression analysis of the estimated number of all non-fire, consumer product-related CO poisoning deaths from 2007 to 2017 indicates no evidence of a statistically significant trend (p-value = 0.6601).
+However, if the trend is limited to the 9 most recent years (2009 to 2017), staff observes a statistically significant increasing trend (p-value = 0.0232).
+As can be seen in Figure 1 below, there has been a steady rise in the estimated CO fatalities from consumer products, increasing from an estimated 137 in 2012, up to 190 in 2017.